 Slice off a few chunks, and toss them into a pan with root vegetables like potatoes or squash.
 Give your sauces a boost with a few pieces in the pot.
 Get creative.
 Guanciale rewards the adventurous cook.

 Herb and Kathy Eckhouse make this guanciale at their firm, La Quercia, in Norwalk, Iowa, one of the best sources for great Italian-style cured meat, either here or in Italy.
+As with all of their meats, Herb and Kathy make their guanciale with pork from pigs raised naturally, without hormones or sub-therapeutic antibiotics.

 La Quercia cuts the guanciale by hand from a larger piece.
 We ship it frozen.
 It will last weeks in your refrigerator, months in the freezer